dashingsoft/pyarmor/docs/how-to/register.rst

 2. Pyarmor 8.2+
 3. Internet connection
 4. Product name bind to this license, for non-commercial use, product name is ``non-profits``
+5. If any firewall turns on, in Windows make sure ``pytransform3.pyd`` is not blocked, in other platforms make sure ``pytransform3.so`` is not blocked.
+This binary file need connect to `pyarmor.dashingsoft.com` to request token for online obfuscation.

 Using Pyarmor Basic or Pro
 ==========================